devsim/devsim/README.md

 NOTICE and LICENSE files for copyright and license information.

 ### Documentation:
-Documentation available in doc/devsim.pdf.
+Documentation available in doc/devsim.pdf and [online](https://www.devsim.org/manual/).
 Windows specific information is available in windows.txt.

 ### Website:
 The official website is here: